 Afro-Colombian and indigenous communities have little access to social services like education, health care and infrastructure, which makes them extra prone to violence, forced labor and displacement.
 Without community journalists the violence stays invisible.

 We are represented in local decision-making processes.
 There are female councilors and a female mayor has been appointed.
-Janneth’s support in this is vital.
+Janneth’s [local partner of Mensen met een Missie] support in this is vital.
 She is our right hand, our teacher, our anchor. – Dora Alicia Villaquirán

-Together with our local partners we have managed to:
+Together with our local partners, Mensen met een Missie has managed to:

 - Succesfully put pressure on local and national governments to include the rights of ethnic groups and women in the peace agreement